-- 5.15.
-However, on the Council's own evidence, such locations (i.e., smaller towns and villages) are poorly served by public transport and active travel connections, such that those longer distance journeys will inevitably need to be made by car - compounding existing congestion, delay, air quality and variance in public transport journey times within WTA. - 5.16.
+- 2.15.
+However, on the Council's own evidence, such locations (i.e., smaller towns and villages) are poorly served by public transport and active travel connections, such that those longer distance journeys will inevitably need to be made by car compounding existing congestion, delay, air quality and variance in public transport journey times within WTA. - 2.16.
 This is in contrast to growth occurring within the WTA which would have access to more than 50% of the District's jobs [paragraph 4.56 of the Transport Assessment Report] within compact urban area which reduces travel distances, ensuring that over 60% of existing trips are already undertaken by non-car modes.
 In this way, there is a proven ability for trips to be undertaken without reliance on private car travel, in combination with an ingrained propensity for the existing population to actively travel by more sustainable modes.
-It is also true that such behaviour can more easily be influenced through vision-led strategies and travel planning interventions. - 5.17.
+It is also true that such behaviour can more easily be influenced through vision-led strategies and travel planning interventions. - 2.17.
 In addition to the above, the spatial strategy fails to demonstrate adequate integration with existing public transport networks and lacks a clear framework for aligning future development with public transport provision.
 Indeed, the proposed allocations outside of the WTA are on low frequency bus routes with significant journey times into the WTA, where over half of all journeys would relate to travel to access employment.
-This creates the conditions for car dominance that would result in more trips on the local and strategic road networks, compounding congestion and air quality issues. - 5.18.
-Despite the fact that there is such explicit recognition that WTA is the most sustainable location for growth, throughout the various iterations of the evidence base, the draft Local Plan at Strategic Policy SP2, as above sets out an indicative requirement of 5,640 dwellings in Winchester Town (37.2%), 5,650 dwellings in South Hampshire Urban Areas (SHUAs) (37.3%) and 3,850 in the Market Towns and Rural Area (MTRAs) (25.5%). - 5.19.
-The spatial strategy therefore proposes to deliver some 63.7% of growth outside of the Winchester Town Area and, therefore, as recognised in the Council's own evidence, in the less sustainable locations in the District.
-This is entirely misaligned with national policy and conflicts with the Plan policies and objectives.
-In addition to this significant flaw, of the 5,640 dwellings allocated to the Winchester Town Area, according to the Council only 1,660 dwellings are to be delivered from new allocations.
-Bloor disputes this provision and notes the carried forward Central Regeneration Area and Station Approach are counted as new allocations which is incorrect.
-As such, only 1,110 new dwellings are being planned for, of which 900 are from the Sir John Moore Barracks (SJMB) site which is currently in active MoD use.
-If the release of SJMB is delayed (which cannot be considered unlikely, given the Prime Minister's recent announcement to significantly increase defence spending), just 210 new dwellings would be provided in the Winchester Town Area.
-Bloor considers this to be wholly inappropriate and to be in direct contradiction to the government's requirement for Local Plans to be positively prepared.
+This creates the conditions for car dominance that would result in more trips on the local and strategic road networks, compounding congestion and air quality issues. - 2.18.
+Despite the fact that there is such explicit recognition that WTA is the most sustainable location for growth, throughout the various iterations of the evidence base, the draft Local Plan at Strategic Policy SP2, as above, sets out an indicative requirement of 5,640 dwellings in Winchester Town (37.2%), 5,650 dwellings in South Hampshire Urban Areas (SHUAs) (37.3%) and 3,850 in the Market Towns and Rural Area (MTRAs) (25.5%). - 2.19.
+The spatial strategy proposes to deliver some 63.7% of growth outside of the Winchester Town Area and therefore, as recognised in the Council's own evidence, in less sustainable locations in the District.
+This is entirely misaligned with national policy and conflicts with the Plan policies and objectives. - 2.20.
+The only reasonable conclusion to draw is that political motivation has had an unbalanced influence on the outcome of the Plan.
+This political interference has sought to detract from the consistent and explicit recognition of the significant locational advantages that exist in the Winchester Town Area, in contrast to physical and service barriers within the SHUA and MTRA. - 2.21.
+The approach to the plan-making has not only distorted the strategy, which now not only conflicts with the draft Local Plan's stated objectives, but also with its emerging policies and with national policy.
+In its current state, the Local Plan is obviously unsound and further evidence and evaluation is required to underpin the current strategy, or to inform of a revised strategy.